 An inevitable force must be controlled.
 The technology behind blockchain is as revolutionary as the internet itself.
 It has changed and will continue to change how business is performed.
 Its creates secure, fast transactions, so why aren’t big companies like Amazon, Facebook, and Google jumping at the chance to implement it?

 There are two sides to the coin: an innovative, groundbreaking technology and the anonymous, decentralized economic society.
 Businesses have already begun to use the technology on operations like supply chain tracking, contracting, and security.
-However, when it comes to implementing the social changing network of cryptocurrencies, many large companies stay clear.
+However, when it comes to implementing the social changing network of cryptocurrencies, many large companies stay clear or more at a cautious pace.

 Blockchains can be controlled, regulated and targeted for specific tasks, so they are acceptable.
 Businesses do not risk losing money, they only improve production.
 The real change and the real threat comes from the concept of alternative money.

 It is obvious that cryptocurrency is a menace to fiat currency unless the money keeps moving.
-You need fiat to buy currency unless you really good at mining.
+You need fiat to buy cryptocurrency unless you’re really efficient at mining.
 If you hold onto the crypto coin long enough it becomes more valuable than the fiat you used to purchase it.
 It is in the best interest of governments and banks that you do not hold onto your coins.
 A fluid market keeps fiat relevant by scaring people into retorting to their government currency.

-It may seem like the controllers of the market are winning as cryptocurrency values continue to fall.
+It may seem like the controllers of the market are winning as cryptocurrency values continue to rise and fall with ease.
 But, coins are popping up more and more in the economy regardless.
-New small businesses and existing ones are giving us more ways to spend our cryptocurrency rather than transforming it back to fiat.
+New small businesses and existing ones are giving us more ways to spend our cryptocurrency rather than converting it back to fiat.